chbeu/chbeu.github.io/content/post/20230912_postdoc/index.md

 To strengthen our interdisciplinary research team, we are seeking a full-time PostDoc for 4 years.
 This position is part of a collaboration of [Salzburg Research](https://www.salzburgresearch.at/en/) and the [Faculty of Digital and Analytical Sciences](https://www.plus.ac.at/digital-and-analytical-sciences/?lang=en) at Paris Lodron University Salzburg---as part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative.
-We are working together at the interface of digitalisation, recommender systems, and psychological models and techniques of behavioral change.
+We are working together at the interface of digitalization, recommender systems, and psychological models and techniques of behavioral change.
 In an application-oriented basic research endeavor, this position is intended to put a particular focus on questions regarding sustainable and effective mobility and/or tourism.

 This position is embedded in the the EXDIGIT Research College with ample room for interdisciplinary collaborations beyond the mentioned focus.

 [Full vacancy description (in English)](./job_postdoc.pdf)
 ![Pic of full vacancy description; full text in the linked pdf above.](./job_postdoc_featured.png)

-For questions related to the position, feel free to address me directly via e-mail or talk to me at the RecSys conference.
+For questions related to the position, feel free to address me directly via e-mail.
+I am happy to chat if you are at RecSys 2023 and interested in the position.
 Applications have to be sent to the e-mail address as specified in the job description.